Garment Restitution Fund for Workers Receives $16.3 Million

 The Garment Restitution Fund was a payor of last resort for garment workers who proved that they were victims of wage theft.
 The fund was started in 1999 by a law authored by former assembly member, now Sacramento mayor, Darrell Steinberg.
 It has been supported by business-registration fees and renewals from garment manufacturers, but the demands on the fund quickly outpaced portions of the registration fees underwriting it.

 The demand and supply on the fund’s finances left some garment workers remaining uncompensated for years.
-These workers would petition the fund after the labor commissioner’s office ruled in their favor.
-However, many were unable to collect from the labor commissioner’s rulings, as some former employers declared bankruptcy or went out of business.
+These workers would petition the fund after the Labor Commissioner’s Office ruled in their favor.
+However, many were unable to collect from the Labor Commissioner’s Office rulings, as some former employers declared bankruptcy or went out of business.

 This year, the fund issue was brought to the attention of Mitchell, who serves as the chair of the standing committee on budget and fiscal review.
 In May, the Garment Worker Center organized a trip to Sacramento to give testimony on their conditions, and the workers spoke before several committees.